omri24/Another-approach-for-training-NNs/README.md

 Seed = 7458-> success rates = [85.77, 87.3, 87.8, 87.15, 88.24, 88.48, 88.88, 88.94, 89.21, 89.51]

-## conclusions
+## Conclusions
 Training a NN with a GD algorithm achieves much better results than choosing the weights using any of the methods above, with any enhancement.
 The GD algorithm creates a more stable NN in the sense that the accuracy level of the trained NN is less sensitive to the act of changing a few samples of the training dataset.
+If for a certain application it is necessary to be able to explain the logic behind the NN desicions, then using the methods above, accuracy of 56.84% can be achieved.
+Otherwise, using a GD algorithm will be the more accurate option.

 ## Appendix